-Sarah holds a Bachelor of Laws and a Bachelor of Business and Commerce, majoring in Human Resource Management and Industrial Relations from Western Sydney University.
-She has also completed a Graduate Diploma of Legal Practice at the College of Law.
-Sarah is admitted as a Lawyer in the Supreme Court of New South Wales.
+Sarah holds a Bachelor of Laws and a Bachelor of Business and Commerce (majoring in Human Resource Management and Industrial Relations) from Western Sydney University.
+She has also completed a Graduate Diploma in Legal Practice at the College of Law.
+Sarah is admitted as a Lawyer in the Supreme Court of New South Wales and in the High Court of Australia.

 Sarah gained exposure early in her career to a wide range of legal matters.
 This allowed her to develop a comprehensive understanding of the legal system for the benefit of her clients.
 Complimenting her extensive knowledge, Sarah’s compassionate and friendly demeanour outside the courtroom makes her a favourite with clients.

-Sarah truly cares about her clients’ needs and believes in thorough preparation of her matters.
-She is a strong advocate who will fight to get her clients the best possible result.
+Sarah truly cares about her clients’ needs and believes that great representation starts with thorough preparation of her matters.
+She is a strong advocate both inside and outside the courtroom who will fight to get her clients the best possible result.

 Accreditations & Memberships